geneontology/annotation_extensions/doc/results_in_development_of.md

 ### Usage
 The relationship linking an entity and its participation in a process that changes it through time from the formation of the entity to the resultant mature state.

+### Comment
+Example of use: an annotation of gene X to cell development with results_in_development_of CL:0000540 (neuron) means that gene x is involved in a process where a cell that has an identity of a neuron has gone through a progression from its formation to the resulting mature neuron.

 ### Subsets
 [display_for_curators, AE_cellular_component, AE_cell_or_anatomical]